-Other performance criteria that may be taken into account in deciding whether to award variable compensation and the amount to award includes: business and market conditions, absolute and relative individual performance, conduct, adherence to the Company's Code of Conduct and policies, performance feedback elicited through the performance evaluation processes, including that provided by control function personnel, any discipline administered to the employee, and contribution to the performance and profitability of both the business unit and the Company.
+.
 Pursuant to the Global Incentive Compensation Discretion Policy, in order to be eligible for any annual incentive compensation, the individual also must remain an active employee performing duties on behalf of the Company, who has not given or been given notice of termination at the time the annual incentive compensation is communicated across the Company to the eligible population of employees.

-8. Main parameters and rationale for any variable component scheme and any other non-cash benefits or share linked instruments.
-Delivering a portion of deferred incentive compensation awards in the form of equity, links variable compensation to Company performance through the stock price performance.
+8. Main parameters and rationale for any variable component scheme and any other non-cash benefits of the UK Compensation Rules that at least 50% of any variable compensation consists of an appropriate balance of shares or share linked instruments.
+Delivering a portion of deferred incentive compensation awards in the form of equity links variable compensation to Company performance through the stock price performance.